Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 ```

-Note an additional `xp` argument, which stands for an Array API compatible namespace, and we use `xp.where`, `xp.log` and `xp.linalg.vector_norm` functions.
+Note an additional `xp` argument, which stands for an Array API compatible namespace, and we use `xp.where`, `xp.log`, and `xp.linalg.vector_norm` functions.
 The overall structure of the `RBFInterpolator` class is essentially as follows:

 ```
 from array_api_compat import array_namespace